 Figure 1 – AGL time of use electricity bill example

 1. Supply charges (cost of getting electricity to your home); and

 2. Usage charges (energy you consume).

-Usage chargers make up the significant majority of your electricity bill, and are where solar and batteries have the most impact.
+Usage charges make up the significant majority of your electricity bill and are where solar and batteries have the most impact.

-Batteries like the Tesla Powerwall 2 can be configured to charge when energy is cheap (off-peak or via solar which is notionally ‘free’) and discharge when energy is expensive (peak times).
+Batteries like the Tesla Powerwall 2 can be configured to charge when energy is cheap (off-peak or via solar which is notionally ‘free’) and discharge when energy is expensive (peak).

 The more expensive the energy offset with the lowest cost of charging, the greater the savings.
 For this reason, flat tariffs are unlikely to make financial sense under nearly any scenario.